Luigi Bettazzi

-Luigi Bettazzi (born 26 November 1923) is an Italian prelate of the Catholic Church who was bishop of Ivrea from 1966 to 1999.
+Luigi Bettazzi (26 November 1923 – 16 July 2023) was an Italian prelate of the Catholic Church who was bishop of Ivrea from 1966 to 1999.
 One of the youngest and most junior participants in the Second Vatican Council, he was one of the original signatories of the Pact of the Catacombs.

-Biography
+Early life

-Bettazzi was born in Treviso, the third of seven children; his father was an engineer in Turin.
-He entered the minor seminary before he was ten years old.
-He studied philosophy and theology at the Gregorian University in Rome and then earned a degree in philosophy at the University of Bologna.
-He was ordained a priest on 4 August 1946 by Cardinal Giovanni Nasalli Rocca di Corneliano of Bologna.
+Bettazzi was born on 26 November 1923 in Treviso, the third of seven children; his father was an engineer in Turin.
+He entered the minor seminary before he was ten years old and then studied philosophy and theology at the Gregorian University in Rome before earning a degree in philosophy at the University of Bologna.
+He was ordained a priest on 4 August 1946 by Giovanni Cardinal Nasalli Rocca di Corneliano of Bologna.
 He taught at the seminary in Bologna.

+Bishop

 Pope Paul VI named him an auxiliary bishop of the Archdiocese of Bologna and titular bishop of Thagaste on 10 August 1963.
-He became vicar general of the Archdiocese of Bologna on 1 September 1963 and received his episcopal consecration on 4 October 1963 from Cardinal Giacomo Lercaro of Bologna, who was one of the four bishops who served as moderators of the Second Vatican Council.
+He became vicar general of the Archdiocese of Bologna on 1 September 1963 and received his episcopal consecration on 4 October 1963 from Giacomo Cardinal Lercaro of Bologna, who was one of the four bishops who served as moderators of the Second Vatican Council.

-He was the most recently created bishop of the Catholic Church and one of the youngest bishops when, on 11 October 1963, he spoke at the second session of the Second Vatican Council on the subject of collegiality.
+Bettazzi was the most recently created bishop of the Catholic Church and one of the youngest bishops when, on 11 October 1963, he spoke at the second session of the Second Vatican Council on the subject of collegiality.
 In 2012 he explained his view of the subject: "Once they are consecrated, bishops share with the pope a responsibility for the whole church.
 This has a rock-solid theological tradition that is often ignored.
 Collegiality can make the papacy more efficacious rather than weaken it.
 Papal decisions would be more acceptable if more participation by fellow bishops was involved."
 Yves Congar described Bettazzi's contributions to the debate as "given at great speed and with fire", calling for clearly expressing "the idea that consecration confers all the powers and that it brings the bishop into the episcopal body" or collegium and does not depend upon any papal action.
 It met with applause.

 On 16 November 1965, he joined 41 other bishops in signing the Pact of the Catacombs, promising in "housing, food and means of transportation to live in accordance with the ordinary manner of our people" and to "renounce forever wealth and the appearance thereof".
 More than 500 of their peers soon joined them.
 Bettazzi nevertheless lived in the bishop's residence in Ivrea but never wore the ring Pope Paul VI gave to each Council participant, calling it "ostentatious".

-Pope Paul appointed him bishop of Ivrea on 26 November 1966.
+Bettazzi was made bishop of Ivrea in 1966.
 He was president of the Italian branch of Pax Christi from 1968 to 1975 and served as president of Pax Christi International from 1978 to 1985, accepting for the organization at the end of his term UNESCO's Peace Education prize.
 He retired from his position in Ivrea upon the appointment of his successor on 20 February 1999.